nemonik/hands-on-DevOps-gen2/README.md

 Now running.
 ```

+**NOTES**

-The [Bash](https://www.gnu.org/software/bash/) scripts will make use of color for informational purposes.
+- The [Bash](https://www.gnu.org/software/bash/) scripts will make use of color for informational purposes.
   - Yellow is used to notify
   - Red is used to warn
   - Blue is use to clue you in that the script expects user input

+#### 10.3.3.2.
+The `start-registry` rule

 The private container registry will be started in this case the registry all ready existed and just needed to be restarted, but if it hadn't it would of been created.
 Output to create the registry would resemble the following

 ```
 ./start_registry.sh